 At December 31, 2009, prior to the determination of Venezuela as a highly inflationary economy, certain of our U.S. dollar balances were remeasured to the functional Bolivar currency using the parallel market exchange rate and Bolivars were translated to U.S. dollars using the official rate.
-On January 1, 2010, upon Venezuela being designated as a highly inflationary economy, we anticipate to record foreign exchange losses in our fiscal year 2010 consolidated statement of income relating to the remeasurement of Herbalife Venezuela's monetary assets and liabilities on its opening January 1, 2010 consolidated balance sheet and expect to record a charge of approximately \$15.1 million pre-tax foreign exchange losses in our fiscal year 2010 consolidated statement of income, which includes the \$9.9 million pre-tax foreign exchange loss relating to its U.S. dollar cash and cash equivalents reported and the December 31, 2009, as discussed above.
-Also, Herbalife Venezuela's \$34.2 million cash and cash equivalents reported on our consolidated balance sheet at December 31, 2009, which includes U.S. dollar costs.
-U.S. dollar costs will be reduced to \$12.5 million on January 1, 2010 assuming the parallel market exchange rate is used for remeasurement.
-However, nonmoterary assets, such as inventory, reported on our consolidated balance sheet at December 31, 2009, will remain at historical dollar cost subsequent to Venezuela becoming a highly inflationary economy.
+On January 1, 2010, upon Venezuela being designated as a highly inflationary economy, we anticipate to record foreign exchange losses in our fiscal year 2010 consolidated statement of income relating to the remeasurement of Herbalife Venezuela's monetary assets and liabilities.
+We plan to use the parallel market exchange rate for remeasurement of Herbalife Venezuela's monetary assets and liabilities on its opening January 1, 2010 consolidated balance sheet and expect to record a charge of approximately \$15.1 million pre-tax foreign currency losses in our fiscal year 2010 consolidated statement of income, which includes the \$9.9 million pre-tax foreign exchange loss relating to its U.S. dollar cash and cash equivalents reported at December 31, 2009, as discussed above.
+Also, Herbalife Venezuela's \$34.2 million cash and cash equivalents reported on our consolidated balance sheet at December 31, 2009, which includes U.S. dollar denominated cash, will be reduced to \$12.5 million on January 1, 2010 assuming the parallel market exchange rate is used for remeasurement.
+However, nonmonetary assets, such as inventory, reported on our consolidated balance sheet at December 31, 2009, will remain at historical dollar cost subsequent to Venezuela becoming a highly inflationary economy.
 Therefore, we anticipate that incremental inventory costs will negatively impact our 2010 fiscal year consolidated statement of income by approximately \$12.7 million, pre-tax, as they will not be devalued based on the 2010 exchange rates but will be expensed at their historical dollar costs.

 Also in early January 2010, Venezuela announced an official rate devaluation of the Bolivar to an official rate of 4.30 Bolivars per U.S. dollar for non-essential items and 2.60 Bolivars per U.S. dollar for essential items.
 Herbalife's imports are expected to fall into both classifications.
 During Fiscal Year 2010, we plan to continue making applications with CADIVI in order to obtain U.S. dollars at the official foreign exchange rate from CADIVI.
-In future periods, if we use the unfavorable parallel market exchange rate for remeasurement purposes, U.S. dollars obtained from CADIVI at the official rate consolidated net earnings.
+In future periods, if we use the unfavorable parallel market exchange rate for remeasurement purposes, U.S. dollars obtained from CADIVI at the official rate could have a positive impact to our consolidated net earnings.
 We continue to assess and monitor the current economic and political environment in Venezuela.